daverosoff/PreTeXtual/README.md

 There are only a few features implemented so far.

-1. If you have some sectioning in your MBX file, hit `Ctrl-R` (`Cmd-R` on OS X) to run the Go To Anything command.
+1. If you have some sectioning in your MBX file, hit `Ctrl-R` (`Cmd-R` on OS X) to run the Go To Symbol command.
 You should see a panel showing all your available sections.

 ![Image of quick panel showing sections](media/quickpanel-sections.png)